-5s is one of the most popular tools used to improve a production system.
-5s is a lean manufacturing tool for organizing workplace efficiently and effectively, and safely.
-5s methodology has 5 phases which uses a list of five Japanese words: seiri, seiton, seiso, seiketsu, and shitsuke.
+5s is one of the most popular tools used to improve the production system.
+Simply put, 5s is a lean manufacturing tool for organizing the workplace efficiently and effectively, and safely.
+The 5s methodology has 5 phases which use a list of five Japanese words: seiri, seiton, seiso, seiketsu, and shitsuke.
 This tool enables to organize workspace clean by eliminating waste and putting everything where it belongs to which helps workers to perform the tasks without wasting time or risking injury.

 The Concept of 5s Methodology

-The name of the methodology is 5s because it includes 5 basic phases: Seiri, Seiton, Seiso, Seiketsu and Shitsuke.
+What does the 5s stand for?
+The name of the methodology is 5s because it includes 5 basic phases: Seiri, Seiton, Seiso, Seiketsu, and Shitsuke.
 Each word begins with the letter “S”; (Seiri, Seiton, Seiso, Seiketsu, Shitsuke) hence the name is 5 S.

 The 5 Phases are as follows:

-Seiton (Straighten or Set in Order) represents to arrange items and identify their locations so that it will be easy find and to use when needed without wasting time.
-Arranging items by their functions, dimentions and purposes enables to use them quickly when needed.
-Arranging items according to their uses makes workflow easier.
+Seiton (Straighten or Set in Order) represents to arrange items and identify their locations so that it will be easy to find and to use when needed without wasting time.
+Arranging items by their functions, dimensions, and purposes enables to use them quickly when needed.
+Arranging items according to their uses make workflow easier.

-Seiso (Shine / Sweeping) represents to clean the workside, equipment and tools on a regular basis and remove dirt and dust from the workspace.
+Seiso (Shine / Sweeping) represents to clean the worksite, equipment, and tools on a regular basis and remove dirt and dust from the workspace.
 Cleaning activity is necessary for health and safety and it should be a regular activity.
 Prevent machinery and equipment deterioration and corrosion extends their economic life.
-A clean work environment motivates the employees and prevents them from the accidents.
+A clean work environment motivates the employees and prevents them from accidents.

 The Seiketsu (Standardise) involves setting up standards and developing specifications for 5s implementation.
-Seiketsu consist of building a strong set of procedures to maintain the 5s system.
-Every process should have a standard and high standards should be mantained in a workplace.
-Everybody in the work environment should be aware of their responsibilities of performing the first 3s : sorting, organizing and cleaning.
+Seiketsu consists of building a strong set of procedures to maintain the 5s system.
+Every process should have a standard and high standards should be maintained in the workplace.
+Everybody in the work environment should be aware of their responsibilities for performing the first 3s: sorting, organizing, and cleaning.
 Regularly using audit and control checklists are the essential components of the Seiketsu process.

 Shitsuke (Sustain) represents to have a long-term and continuous improvement system.
-Responsibilities should be established, maintained and team meetings should be holded regularly.
-Audits and trainings and should be done regularly.
-Main goal of this process is to maintain the 5s principles in the work environment.
+Responsibilities should be established, maintained and team meetings should be held regularly.
+Audits and training should be done regularly.
+The main goal of this process is to maintain the 5s principles in the work environment.